amoghmadan/Python-Flask-REST-Starter/README.md

   flask run --debug
   ```

-## How to setup project for deployment?
+## How to set up project for deployment?

 - Create a virtual environment: -
   ```bash